top of page

 Secure

-While interviewing potential users, we learned they needed to be reassured that it’s a trustworthy and reliable product.
-We wanted to achieve this by not asking for personal information beyond what was necessary to connect them with the right matches.
+While interviewing potential users, we learned they needed reassurance that it’s a trustworthy and reliable product.
+We aimed to achieve this by requesting only the personal information necessary to connect them with the right matches.

 Turning broad concepts into UX solutions, we generated a wide range of ideas and turned our sketches...